SowHope

 Dr. Sylivia Tsitsi Juta serves as the Program Director of SowHope.
 Originally from Zimbabwe, Sylivia moved to the United States in 2006 to further her education.
 She completed her Master’s of Public Administration from Grand Valley State University (GVSU) in 2008 and her Doctorate in Public Administration from Western Michigan University in 2014.
 It was during her studies at GVSU that Sylivia met Mary Brown, the CEO of SowHope, and Sylivia fell in love with the organization.
 She soon became a board member for SowHope and later became a part-time employee overseeing SowHope projects.

 Sylivia has worked as an adjunct professor at GVSU and Trine University.
-She was an entrepreneur, starting and owning a business in the U.S. as a financial planner and tax preparer.
-Sylivia also met her husband, Papa Njai, in the U.S. and eventually moved with him back to his home country of Sierra Leone in 2017, where they currently reside.
+She was an entrepreneur, starting and owning a business in the United States as a financial planner and tax preparer.
+Sylivia also met her husband, Papa Njai, in the United States and eventually moved with him to his home country of Sierra Leone in 2017, where they currently reside.
 In addition to working for SowHope, Sylivia is also a lecturer at Milton Margai Technical University in Sierra Leone.

 Jennifer Frank Brenton serves as the Fund Development and Marketing Specialist of SowHope.
 Jen brings over 15 years of experience in the nonprofit sector, leveraging her expertise to drive meaningful community impact.
 Her work has spanned a range of crucial initiatives, from supporting survivors of assault to leading a community-wide effort focused on Black infant mortality.
 Her background in youth development has allowed her to contribute to programs that empower and uplift young individuals.